-All staff and students working with animals at The Australian National University are required to attend an Animal Awareness Seminar before their work with animals commences, registration is via HORUS using training Code ANML03.
+All staff and students working with animals at The Australian National University are required to attend an Animal Ethics Seminar before their work with animals commences, registration is via HORUS using training Code ANML03.

 The ANU holds licenses to conduct field work involving animals in the following States and Territories: ACT, NSW, QLD, TAS, VIC, SA and WA.
 Please contact the ANU Animal Ethics Manager on 02 61254290 for information on license conditions.

 Individuals must ensure they have obtained the relevant approvals and licensing to conduct field work at specific study sites.
 For example within National Parks, Nature Reserves, State Forests, Botanical Gardens and Private Property.